-Town's Response to Findings
+Town's Responses to Findings

-The Town's response to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-The Town's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The Town's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
+The Town's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.